cowzendux/MplusTwoLevel/README.md

 *  "withinCovEndo" is a boolean variable that indicates whether you want to automatically covary all of the endogenous variables in the within-cluster part of the model.
 Endogenous variables are those that are used as an outcome at least once in your model.
 If this variable is set to True, then the program will automatically include covariances among all of the endogenous variables.
 If this variable is set to False, then it will not, although you can still specify individual covariances between endogenous variables using the "withinCovar" argument described above.
 By default, the value of withinCovEndo is False.
 * "withinCovExo" is a boolean variable that indicates whether you want to automatically covary all of the exogenous variables in the within-cluster part of the model.
 Exogenous variables are those that are only used as predictors and never used as outcomes in your model.
 If this variable is set to True, then the program will automatically include covariances among all of the exogenous variables.
 If this variable is set to False, then it will not, although you can still specify individual covariances between exogenous variables using the "withinCovar" argument described above.
 By default, the value for withinCovExo is True.
 * "withinIdentifiers" is an optional argument provides a list of lists pairing within-cluster coefficients with identifiers that will be used as part of a Wald Z test.
 The coefficients part must specifically match a list within the withinModel statement.
 To do this, you may need to separate the predictors for a single outcome into different lists.
 This defaults to None, which does not assign any identifiers.
+* "withinSlopes" is an optional argument that provides a list of lists pairing within-cluster coefficients with identifiers that will be used to test cross-level interactions.
+The coefficients part must specifically match an element of the withinModel statement.
+To do this, you may need to separate the predictors for a single outcome into different lists.
+This defaults to None, which does not assign any identifiers.
+The identifiers created in this statement can be used in the betweenLatent, betweenModel, betweenCovar, and betweenIdentifiers statements.
 * "betweenLatent" is a list of lists identifying the relations between observed and latent variables for the between model.
 This argument is optional, and can be omitted if your model does not have any latent variables at the between level.
 When creating this argument, you first create a list of strings for each latent variable where the first element is the name of the latent variable and the remaining elements are the names of the observed variables that load on that latent variable.
 You then combine these individual latent variable lists into a larger list identifying the full measurement model.
 * "betweenModel" is a list of lists identifying the equations in the between-cluster part of your model.
 First, you create a set of lists that each have the outcome as the first element and then have the predictors as the following elements.
 Then you combine these individual equation lists into a larger list identifying the entire between model.
 You can include variables that vary within a cluster as elements of the between model.
 In this case, the between-cluster test will specifically identify how between-cluster variability in the predictor relates to between-cluster variability in the outcome.
 * "betweenVar" is a list of strings identifying variables that are to be treated as only having between-cluster variability.
 Note that you can include variables in the between model even if you do not include them in this command, in which case Mplus will assume that the variable has both within-cluster and within-cluster variability.
 This argument defaults to None, indicating that you are not identifying any variables as only having between-cluster variability.